-Before we define what we mean by complementary and supplementary angles, here is an important reminder about adjacent angles
+Before we provide you with a definition of complementary and supplementary angles, here is an important reminder about adjacent angles.

 Two angles whose measures add to 90 degrees.
 It is easy to see when the angles are adjacent like the following:

-Angles x and y are adjacent because they share a ray (line in black) and a vertex (point in black called D).
+Angle x and angle y are adjacent angles because they share a ray (line in black) and a vertex (point in black called D).

 Angles do not have to be adjacent to be complementary.
-The following angles are also complementary as long as the sum of the measures equal 90 degrees
+The following angles are also complementary.
+As long as the sum of the measures equal 90 degrees, the angles are complementary.

 Two angles whose measures add to 180 degrees.
 It is easy too to see this when the angles are adjacent like the following:

-Again, angles a and b adjacent because they share a ray (line in black) and a vertex (point in black called D), so they are adjacent angles.
+Again, angle a and angle b are adjacent angles because they share a ray (line in black) and a vertex (point in black called D).

 Now why are they supplementary?

-Notice also that the angle in blue measures 180 degrees because the angle is a striaght line and a straight line measures 180 degrees
+Notice also that the angle in blue measures 180 degrees because the angle is a straight line and a straight line